 We now treat each slice separately.
-Effectively, each slice is an embedding of the set of curves into two-dimensional space.
+Effectively, each slice is an embedding of the set of curves into (d-1)-dimensional space.
 The set of points in this space can in principle be clustered using any off-the-shelf clustering method.
-However, we are specifically interested in determining whether there is an "interesting" partition in the slice.
+However, we are specifically interested in determining whether there is an "interesting"

+partition in the slice.
 Therefore, of most interest to us are methods that allow automatic determination of the number of clusters.
-We use the Gaussian mixture clustering, accompanied by the Bayesian Information Criterion (BIC) for setting the number of components [14,15].
+In the experiments present below, we used for this purpose the Gaussian mixture clustering, accompanied by the Bayesian Information Criterion (BIC) for setting the number of components [14].
+The details on these techniques can be found, e.g., in [15].